 Parents can monitor student progress by checking online and seeing what portion of the course the student has completed on the Grade page.
 Parents may also communicate with their student’s teacher(s) / Red Comet staff to check the student’s progress.

-For students who are enrolled in private schools, a PDF version of the final grades will be sent to the registrar at the resident private school in which your student is enrolled.
-Your registrar may then issue a final transcript or use Red Comet’s transcript.
-If you are a home-schooled student, then upon request, a PDF version of the transcript will be sent to the parent/guardian.
+For students who are enrolled in private schools, a PDF version of the final grades will be uploaded to the Red Comet/School shared “Transcript/Grade Report” folder.
+The school’s registrar may then issue a final transcript or use Red Comet’s transcript.
+If you are a home-schooled student, then upon request, a PDF version of the transcript will be uploaded to the Red Comet/Parent/Guardian shared “Transcript/Grade Report” folder.
 If the parent requests for a printed copy to be mailed, then the transcript will be mailed via US Mail to the home address of the parent/guardian.

 Yes.
 Red Comet is Accredited by Cognia AdvancEd.